mm6/InternetOfThingsCourse/projects/project3/Project3.md

-# 95-733 Internet of Things  NOT YET ASSIGNED
+# 95-733 Internet of Things

-# Project 3 Due: Tuesday, October 8, 2024
+# Project 3 Due: Thursday, October 10, 2024

-### Topics: BLE, Node RED, MQTT, the Web, and InfluxDB
+### Topics: BLE, Node RED, MQTT, and the Web

 :checkered_flag:**Submit to Canvas a single .pdf file named Your_Last_Name_First_Name_Project3.pdf.
 This single pdf will contain your responses to the questions marked with a checkered flag.
 It is important that you <em>clearly label</em> each answer with the project part number and question number and that you provide your name and email address at the top of the .pdf.**